BethsGrammar/learn-python3/README.md

 This repository contains a collection of materials for teaching/learning Python 3 (3.10+).
 They have been modified from the resources of [Jerry-git](https://github.com/jerry-git/learn-python3/) to whom I owe many thanks 🙏🏼.

+Since [replit.com](https://replit.com) went the way of extreme freemium 💀 and many school network technicians will not allow installing of Python directly on school systems as security measure, Jupyter notebooks offer a good alternative to an online IDE.

 These are my Key stage 5 resources.
 My Keystage 4 resources can be found [here](https://COMINGSOON.com).

 #### Requirements